Gambling and online casinos in Tanzania

 - improving market transparency through blockchain technologies.

-and the online segment will occupy up to 70% of the entire industry.
+According to the forecast of Gaming Africa Index 2030, the volume of the gambling market in Tanzania may reach $800 million, and the online segment will occupy up to 70% of the entire industry.

-online casinos, betting platforms and fintech infrastructure are developing.
+It has an effective licensing system, online casinos, betting platforms and fintech infrastructure are developing.

 create a sustainable model for the development of the gambling industry.